terilenard/dias-hackathon-testbed1/docs/source/invehicle.rst

 1.1 Requirements
 ----------------

-For the in-
+As mentioned, the In-Vehicle machine can be configured on one of the followings systems:

-1. Raspberry Pi 4 (recommended) with Rasbian
+1. Raspberry Pi 4 (recommended) with Rasbian latest version.
+Consider at least 32?? gb SD card.
+The 2GB and 4GB boards, may require additional memory to compile some libraries.
+This is why we don't recomand Raspberry Pi 3s.
+Even tho, the system can be installed and configured if a large enaugh SWAP is configured on the board.
+To increase the SWAP size of your board follow Section 1.3 first.

 2. Ubuntu virtual machine.